mrichman/mrichman.github.io/_posts/2013/2013-11-10-intro-to-python-iterators.md

 meta: {}
 ---

+While at our monthly South Florida Python meetup (which has exactly two members, [Philip Schwartz](http://www.linkedin.com/pub/philip-schwartz/a/126/a18) and myself), the topic of iterators and generators came up.
+These are two core idioms in Python, and are even more ubiquitous in Python 3.
+However, they are often poorly understood.
+This introduction will be part one of a series on Python iterators and generators.

 An iterator is an object that allows you to traverse a sequence of data such as a list, dictionary, or tuple, for example.
 It also works with files.

 Let’s see how iterators work.